 Mr. Webster's "Oyez" has been heard in England, Bermuda, Belgium, France, Switzerland, Germany, and throughout the United States.
 John acts as a goodwill ambassador for The Town of Markham, and add color and history to community, corporate and charity events that he attends.

 Public Art Exhibit

-To help celebrate the 40th anniversary of the Lazy Daze Arts & Crafts Festival, Michael Roy Layne will be creating and installing Solar Wings, an enlarged winged creature featuring the use of renewable materials.
-Along with the assistance of community volunteers, Layne will be creating and installing this creation during the morning of Saturday, August 27.
+Artist Michael Roy Layne will be creating and installing Solar Wings, an enlarged winged creature featuring the use of renewable materials.
+Along with the assistance of community volunteers, Layne will be creating and installing this creation during the morning of Saturday, August 26.